115682229903

 Bathi (Pandanus Basket) Bathi are woven from the split leaves of the Screw Palm (Pandanus Spiralis).
 Coil weaving was introduced to Arnhem Land in the 1930s.
 It was adapted from techniques used by Indigenous women throughout South East Australia.

-Plains Turkey, Buwata Aboriginal art in Ramingining, Central Arnhem Land is commonly illustrated through designs and images of animals, plants, and landscape.
+Generic Aboriginal art in Ramingining, Central Arnhem Land is commonly illustrated through designs and images of animals, plants, and landscape.
 These motifs commonly reflect the artists ancestral inheritance and their dreamings and are referred to as totems.
-For this painting, Benjamin has painted the story of the Plains Turkey, Read more…
+For this painting, Evonne has painted catfish in a billabong.

 © the artist / art centre